WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 ## 3. Runing SigBridgeR

-The function **`Screen`** provide 4 different options for screening mutational signatures, These four algorithms come from the repositories mentioned in [Section 0.1](#01-introduction-to-sigbridger), and you can choose one of them to screen your cells.
+The function **`Screen`** provide 4 different options for screening mutational signatures, These 4 algorithms come from the repositories mentioned in [Section 0.1](#01-introduction-to-sigbridger), and you can choose one of them to screen your cells.

 Some key details of `Screen`'s parameters: